stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 ## Exposing Your Application to External Traffic via Ingress

 1. To expose application via `Ingress`, we need a service.
-Create a service from the section [Create a Service](#exposing-your-application-within-the-cluster).
+Create a service from [this](#exposing-your-application-within-the-cluster) section.

 1. In your `deploy/values.yaml` file, define ingress: